cjx3711/life-sorting-algo/README.md

 No it's not an actual programmable algorithm :sadface:, but at the very least it will serve as a guide on how to sort my files.
 Or if I am unavailable or otherwise unreachable, how to navigate the mess of files I have.

-File locations (as of 21 Mar 2020):
+File locations (as of Jun 2021):
-- PortaTome (4TB 2.5" drive storing recent data)
+- PortaTome V3 (5TB 2.5" HDD storing recent data)
-- PermaTome (4TB 3.5" drive storing older archives)
+- PermaTome (4TB 3.5" HDD storing older archives)
+- PrimeTomeFront (6TB 3.5" HDD for 100% redundancy of Porta and Perma Tome)
-- PrimeTome (8TB 3.5" drive for 100% redundancy of Porta and Perma Tome)
+- PrimeTomeBack (6TB 3.5" HDD for 100% redundancy of Porta and Perma Tome)
   - Synced using FreeFileSync
+- Transient (1TB SSD storing current working files)
-- Knowledgebase (2TB drive storing mostly Anime)
+- Knowledgebase (2TB HDD storing mostly Anime)
 - Storage (4TB drive in desktop storing ???)
 - Dropbox (250+GB storing project work prior to uni)
 - Google Drive (100GB storing all documents)